MatheusJCastro/nelder_mead_minimize/README.md

 It calculates the chi square between a fake dataset and tworetical result of the calculation of the distance modulus.
 The script find the best parameters by applying Nelder-Mead Algorithm on chi square function.

+## Integration using the Trapezoidal method
+The C file find the chi square of the cosmological distance modulus, this function includes an integration.
+The script achieves it by finding the integral result with trapezoidal rule for integration.

 ## Example 1
 ![evolution_params_fake_omMcte](evolution_params_fake_omMcte.gif)